flipcoder/bomberoni/README.md

 ## What next?

-It's done except for the netcode which is a work in progress.
+It's done except for the netcode which is only partially implemented.
+I'd also like to improve the controller support.